Last updated: November 8, 2023, 6:58PM EST

 |Riley (17, G2)||Keegan (20)||John-Paul (21)||Hakim (23)||Jock (25)||Reg.
 Avg.||Zachary (24)||Grayson (19)||High-risk Avg.|

-Intact is the winner with young male drivers in the regular market.
-They have the lowest average by 6% over second-place SGI, offer the best quote for two drivers, and they are no worse than fifth on any profile.
+Intact is the winner for young male drivers in the regular market.
+They have the lowest average premiums by 6% over second place SGI, offer the best quote for two drivers, and they are no worse than fifth on any profile.
 But if you’re Jock, Intact will cost you 39% more than Commonwell.

 Meet our young female drivers